punshofficial/mass-alligator/README.md

 ## Usage

-1. Fill in `config.yaml` with your auth token, artist IDs, labels and per-artist presets.
+1. Fill in `config.yaml` with your auth token, artist IDs and per-artist presets.
 2. Start the web UI: